noelc-s/website/_posts/2022-03-29-MultiRateControl.md

 ## Why pair Lyapunov with MPC?
 The short answer is that Lyapunov's method, for a certain class of systems, is able to provide robust invariants, and therefore provides a natural extension of tube MPC to for nonlinear control systems.
 The long answer requires starting with the motivation for robust linear MPC.

-## Robust Linear MPC
+## Motivation
-Even before discussing robust MPC, we will start with an exposition of linear MPC.
+Before getting into the weeds, we will motivate the use of robust linear MPC, which will start with a discussion of linear MPC.
 ### Linear MPC
 First consider the deterministic linear conrol system with discrete time dynamics \\[x_{k+1} = Ax_k + Bu_k\\] with $$x\in \mathbb{R}^n$$, $$u\in\mathbb{R}^m$$, $$A\in\mathbb{R}^{n\times n}$$, and $$B\in\mathbb{R}^{n\times m}$$.
 The standard MPC program can be written as:
 \\begin{align}